 Remember: Scient Federal Credit Union will NEVER request sensitive information from you through email.
 And, if you are ever concerned about the legitimacy of request, please contact us at 877.860.6928 for verification before providing any personal or account information.

-Below are some safety tips and Scient tools to use during this busy time of year.
+Additional safety tips and Scient tools to use during this busy time of year.

 - Use credit instead of debit.
 Even when using your Scient Visa® debit card, select credit and sign vs. using your PIN.
 Processing your purchase as a credit card transaction provides you with VISA’s zero liability policy.
 Please review item #32 of the Electronic Funds (EFT) Disclosure.